ajayrawatsap/mf_data/README.md

 ## FAQ
 #### Does it work for Partial Redemptions
   It is assuumed that there are no partial redemptions as the calculations can be wrong.
-This will be supported in Future
+This will be supported in future
  #### How is Latest NAV and GrandFathered NAV fecthed
  Latest NAV is fetched from the CAMS statement itself, therefore if you need to have latest calculation use the latest CAMS statement  .
  <br> GrandFathered NAV is fecthed from [AMFI website](https://www.amfiindia.com/nav-history-download)  for date 31-JAN-2018 and list has been parsed and downloaded in [csv file](data/nav/gf_nav_all.csv)